Ziwei-Huang-BU/EC523-Project/README.md

 1. Pretraining using Momentum Contrastive learning (MoCo) with unlabeled datasets.
 2. supervised transfer learning targeting on binary classification.

-The backbone network is chosen to be ResNet-18.

 ## Datasets Description